onjara/optic/README.md

 - Filters - keep your logs clean
 - Transformers - hide sensitive data, strip new lines, encode data, etc.
 - Monitors - watch your logs and take action
+- Profiling - measure the performance of your code

 ## Table of contents